-In addition to the high school record, candidates for admission to the Freshman class must take the Scholastic Aptitude Test of the College Entrance Examination Board or the test of the American College Testing Program and have the scores submitted to the Admissions Office of the University.
-Any student who has earned less than 45 quarter credits or 30 semester credits in another college or university and wishes to be considered for transfer admission to the University will also be required to submit scores from the Scholastic Aptitude Test or the American College Testing Program.
+In addition to the high school record, it is recommended that candidates for admission to the Freshman class take the Scholastic Aptitude Test of the College Entrance Examination Board or the test of the American College Testing Program or the Washington Pre-College Test and have the scores submitted to the Admissions Office of the University.

 Test application forms and information concerning testing centers and test dates may be obtained from high school counselors and principals.
 Applicants planning to take the College Boards may also write directly to the Educational Testing Service, P.O.
 Box 1025, Berkeley, California 94701, or P.O.
 Box 592, Princeton, New Jersey 08540.
 Students living in the eastern half of the United States should write to the latter address.
 Applicants planning to take ACT tests may write directly to American College Testing Program, Inc., Iowa City, Iowa.
+The Washington Pre-College Test will be made available to juniors in all Washington High Schools.